nathanbain314/lineDrawer/README.md

 # lineDrawer
-Dras an image using only straight lines
+Draws an image using only straight lines